luismurao/tenm/README.md

 ### Projecting time-specific niche models

-To project the models we use the `predict` method.
-Here we will project the a model using environmental layers of 2016 and also from a period that comprehends 1970-2000.
+To project the models, we use the `predict` method.
+Here, we will project one of the selected models using the environmental layers of 2016.
+Also, we project it using layers from a period that comprehends 1970-2000.

 ``` r
 env_layers_2016 <- list.dirs(tempora_layers_dir,